How to get touch with us over the festive period

 Thinking about children’s needs during separation

-Consideration of child arrangements can sometimes be forgotten following the breakdown of a relationship during a divorce, so it is important to try and agree on future plans as early as possible to ensure their routine is not suddenly disrupted.
+Consideration of child arrangements can sometimes be forgotten following the breakdown of a relationship during a divorce, so it is important to try and agree on plans as early as possible to ensure their routine is not suddenly disrupted.
 When considering child arrangements, it is always a good idea to keep your children informed about what your plans are and to ask them for their own opinions where possible.

 • The age of your children and how their needs will change as they grow up.